whambulance/reference-manager/README.md

 ## Known bugs
 * Sometimes the dropdowns in the Table glitch and cannot be clicked or hovered over.
 I think this is because the program is trying to insert an invalid value from a filename or reference.
 Haven't fixed this yet
 * After re-referencing, mates within assemblies can sometimes be broken - often due to small changes in different models.
-Our companies legacy filesystem is a mess however, and certaintly doesn't help this.
+Our companies legacy filesystem is a mess however, and certainly doesn't help this.
 * Error in IDE: Cannot open .resx file - not really a bug but still a problem.
 Right click on the two files in Explorer and make sure that "Unblock" is checked

 ## Improvements I want to make but haven't got round to yet